cyrusobrien/cyrusobrien/_pages/RelPol275.md

 Monday, October 1:  <span style="color:red"> **Blog Post #2 Due at 10 pm September 30.**</span>

-* Paul Boyer, “Battling the Saloon and the Brothel: The Great Coercive Crusades” and “Young Men and the City: The Emergence of the YMCA” in _Urban Masses and Moral Order in America, 1820-1920_ (Cambridge, Mass: Harvard University Press, 1978), 191-204.
+* Paul Boyer, “Battling the Saloon and the Brothel: The Great Coercive Crusades” in _Urban Masses and Moral Order in America, 1820-1920_ (Cambridge, Mass: Harvard University Press, 1978).

+* Michael Willrich, “Socialized Law in Action,” _City of Courts: Socializing Justice in Progressive Era Chicago_ (New York: Cambridge University Press, 2003).

+* Chicago Vice Commission, [_The Social Evil in Chicago; A Study of Existing Conditions with Recommendations by the Vice Commission of Chicago_](https://archive.org/details/socialevilinchic00chic) (Chicago: Gunthorp-Warren, 1911), p.
+1-2 and 261-278.

 ***